The Mystery of Hanukkah

 .
 Hanukkah (which means “dedication” in Hebrew) is one holiday that a lot of people have heard about - it’s mentioned in commercials, store windows, and even given a thought in local schools.
 But it’s not a holiday, at least in America, that the general population is very familiar with.
 Hanukkah evokes the spirit of the winter season in an intuitive, thoughtful, and elegant way, which is why we've taken the time to look deeper at this well-known, but mysterious holiday.

 One common misconception about Hanukkah is that it happens at the same time as Christmas.
 While this has happened in the past, Hanukkah is not a holiday that has a set date in the Western calendar.
 Hanukkah is consistently on the same date on the Jewish calendar, and begins on the 25th of Kislev, which typically falls in November or December on the Western calendar.
-This year, 2013, Hanukkah gets a head start on Christmas, starting just a few days after Thanksgiving on November 27th, and ending on December 5th.
-This year, while many Americans are working on the turkey and stuffing, Jewish families will be decorating their homes, displaying their menorahs proudly.
+While many Americans are working on the turkey and stuffing, or getting ready to decorate their homes for Christmas Jewish families will be decorating their homes, displaying their menorahs.

 The Miracle of Hanukkah